OutrunFinance/OutStake/README.md

 **Read this in chinese: [中文](README.cn.md)**

-# Outrun -- Built entirely around native yield from Blast
+# Outstake -- Built entirely around native yield from Blast

 _Not Only Blast L2 Native Yield Stake Protocol_
 _Outstake is the first LSDFi protocol live on Blast._